TritonDataCenter/manta-monitor/README.md

 failed HTTP requests.
 Setting this value to zero disables retries completely.
 Please refer [here](https://github.com/joyent/java-manta/blob/master/USAGE.md#parameters)
 for more details about the parameters.
+The parameters KEYSTORE_PATH, KEYSTORE_PASS and JETTY_SECURE_SERVER_PORT are optional and to be used only if you want to enable TLS.
+In this case, set the KEYSTORE_PATH and KEYSTORE_PASS to the path to the keystore file stored locally and the password used to generate the keystore, respectively.
+Once the keystore variables are set, the JETTY_SERVER_SECURE_PORT value will be used to expose the manta-monitor metrics over https.

 ### Build

 To build and run the application from a local Docker image refer to the